-2024 fishery management measures
+2025 fishery management measures

 North Atlantic right whales

-The North Atlantic right whale (NARW) is listed as Endangered under the Canadian federal Species at Risk Act (SARA).
+The North Atlantic right whale is listed as Endangered under the Canadian federal Species at Risk Act (SARA).
 Canada has a suite of fisheries measures and initiatives in place in Atlantic Canada and Quebec to prevent entanglements.

 - 2 flights with no right whale detections are required before an area can re-open to fishing.
-If flights are unable to go out during days 9 to 15 (e.g. due to poor weather conditions), the area will remain closed until 2 flights can safely take place to indicate whether whales are likely no longer in the area
+If flights are unable to go out during days 9 to 15 (e.g. due to poor weather conditions), the area will remain closed until 2 flights can safely take place to indicate whether whales are likely no longer in the area.

-Provisions for waters shallower than 20 fathoms:
+Provisions for waters shallower than the 20 fathom management line:

 Effective tracking of fishing gear:

 - Gear marking is required for all non-tended fixed gear fisheries in Atlantic Canada and Quebec, including lobster and crab.
-The gear marking requirements identify region, fishery, and, for lobster and crab fisheries only, the specific fishing area
+The gear marking requirements identify region, fishery, and, for lobster and crab fisheries only, the specific fishing area.

 Mandatory reporting for lost gear: